Moneyzyq/USD-Dataset/README.md

 ## Overview

+---

-The **USD dataset** is designed for underwater structure surface defect detection under suspended-impurity interference.
+The **USD dataset** is designed for evaluating underwater structure surface defect detection under suspended-impurity interference, with support for suspended-impurity mitigation or elimination (**E-procedure**), defect detection (**D-procedure**), and the complete **two-stage cascaded framework**.

+The **E-procedure** is designed to mitigate suspended-impurity interference in underwater videos.
+It aims to reduce particle-induced occlusion and visual disturbance, recover reliable underwater structural surface information, and provide enhanced inputs for subsequent defect detection.

+The **D-procedure** is used for underwater structure defect detection.
+It takes underwater images, original frames, or E-procedure processed results as input and predicts defect regions on structural surfaces.

+The **cascaded framework** first applies the E-procedure to suppress suspended-impurity interference and then applies the D-procedure to detect surface defects.
+This cascaded strategy is designed to improve defect detection robustness in complex underwater environments.

 It provides videos, images, impurity masks, defect annotations, and E-procedure processed results for evaluating underwater structure defect detection methods in both synthetic and real-world underwater environments.

 The dataset is divided into four subsets: